Nov 20, 2018 15:30 UTC

-(Read our guide on How to create smart contract with Solidity?)
+You May Also Read: How to create smart contract with Solidity?

 The Hyperledger Burrow was originally contributed by Monax and co-sponsored by Intel.
 It is known for the high transaction throughput that it provides on a proof-of- stake Tendermint consensus engine, along with the transaction finality it offers.

 To break it down to you, Hyperledger Burrow is essentially a blockchain node, that executes smart contract code following the Ethereum specification.

 Burrow is made up of three main components, which are the consensus engine, the permissioned Ethereum virtual machine and the rpc gateway.
 It has been specifically designed for a multi-chain universe with application specific optimization taken into consideration.